Jack Tizard: The Social Problem of Mental Deficiency

-Between 1948 and 1956 Jack, together with his colleague Neil O'Connor, worked on demonstrating the ability of adults with learning disabilities to learn industrial tasks and hence to improve their possibilities of obtaining work.
+Between 1948 and 1956 Tizard, together with his colleague Neil O'Connor, worked on demonstrating the ability of adults with learning disabilities to learn industrial tasks and hence to improve their possibilities of obtaining work.
 This initially focused on the more able people, but later extended to those with a severe degree of learning disability.
-Around a dozen articles on this work were published in scientific journals, including the American Journal of Mental Deficiency, thus ensuring that Jack's work became well known in the USA.
+Around a dozen articles on this work were published in scientific journals, including the American Journal of Mental Deficiency, thus ensuring that Tizard's work became well known in the USA.

 In 1956 the research was brought together in a book with the title The Social Problem of Mental Deficiency.
 If a book with that title had been published in the first half of the 20th century it would almost certainly have reflected the agenda of the Eugenics Movement: the belief that social problems such as poverty, unemployment and criminality result from learning disabilities being inherited through families, and that the solution lies in programmes of sterilisation, incarceration or even extermination.
-Jack and Neil's approach was very different.
+Tizard and Neil's approach was very different.
 They believed, and demonstrated, that people with learning disabilities could be taught skills and that they could carry out work and did not need to be detained in institutions.

 Epidemiological approaches

-Jack had also developed a principle that research work should be underpinned by surveys of the extent and nature of problems – an epidemiological approach.
+Tizard had also developed a principle that research work should be underpinned by surveys of the extent and nature of problems – an epidemiological approach.
 In the early 1950s he published several studies of the prevalence and characteristics of people with learning difficulties.
 He also embarked, with Jacqueline Grad, on a study of 250 families with a member with learning disabilities.
 In 1962 he published a major study, with Nancy Goodman, of the prevalence of learning disability amongst children.
 Both the Wessex Project and the Isle of Wight Study, described below, rested on large epidemiological surveys.
-Jack's emerging research strategy was to identify issues through comprehensive surveys, and then set up model services to address the issues and evaluate their outcomes.
+Tizard's emerging research strategy was to identify issues through comprehensive surveys, and then set up model services to address the issues and evaluate their outcomes.

 The Brooklands Experiment

-Apart from the early promotion of workshops for training and employment of adults with learning disabilities, the first model service set up and evaluated by Jack was the Brooklands experiment.
+Apart from the early promotion of workshops for training and employment of adults with learning disabilities, the first model service set up and evaluated by Tizard was the Brooklands experiment, bugun in 1958.
 Brooklands was a big house at Reigate in Surrey.
 A group of 16 children were moved there from the Fountain Hospital in London, a large institution for children and adults with learning disabilities.
 The smaller scale care at Brooklands was organised on developmental rather than custodial principles, on similar lines to that provided for children without disabilities who were unable to live with their parents, and the progress of the children was compared with that of a matched group of children who remained in the hospital.
 The Brooklands children showed greater development especially in the areas of speech and verbal intelligence.